srobo/website/_posts/2021-04-24-sr2021-final-league-session.md

 Now the league stage of the competition is over the Knockouts await.
 There will be one play-in match between the bottom two teams in order to reduce them to one team followed by an ordinary single-elimination knockout of the 16 remaining teams.
-Pairings are arranged such that the higher your position in the league the easier your path to the final.
+Pairings are arranged such that the higher a team's position in the league the easier their path to the final.

 If you would like to catch up on any of the matches so far, our livestreams are available on YouTube: